 Go to the lab to submit your sample

 Check for your results securely online

-Upon landing on their website, the first thing you will need to do is find the tests of interest to you.
-Tests are organized in categories, depending on the type of disease or condition they screen for.
-For many common conditions or categories (such as diabetes, thyroid conditions, or STD screening), you will also find suggestions for specific panels, which act basically as a bundle deal of several tests that are frequently taken together.
+Upon landing on the website, the first thing you should do is find the tests of interest to you.
+Tests are organized in categories, depending on the type of disease, condition or health concern.
+For many common conditions or categories (such as diabetes, thyroid conditions, or STD screening), you’ll also find suggestions for specific panels, which act basically as a bundle deal of several tests that people frequently want to take together.

 Add all the tests you need to your cart, and then move on to “select a lab”.
 This section uses a straightforward Google Maps plug-in to help you find a lab nearby.
 You can search for labs by zip code and filter to see only those that are open on Saturdays, for instance.
 Then, you will move on to the payment page.

-At this stage, you will be asked for some of your information, which will be used both to write your referral and to create your account.
-It is very basic and kept to the bare minimum:
+At this stage, HealthLabs asks you for some of your information, which it will use both to write your referral and to create your account.
+The required information is very basic and kept to the bare minimum:

 - Full name